-''' / binds a socket to a port always bind to all interfaces - which means addr is unused. returns 0 on success or negative number on failure / int v_bind(int socket, struct in_addr addr, uint16_t port); / moves socket into listen state (passive OPEN in the RFC) bind the socket to a random port from 1024 to 65535 that is unused if not already bound returns 0 on success or negative number on failure / int v_listen(int socket); / connects a socket to an address (active OPEN in the RFC) returns 0 on success or a negative number on failure / int v_connect(int socket, struct in_addr addr, uint16_t port); / accept a requested connection (behave like unix socket's accept) returns new socket handle on success or negative number on failure / int v_accept(int socket, struct in_addr node); / read on an open socket (RECEIVE in the RFC) return num bytes read or negative number on failure or 0 on eof / int v_read(int socket, unsigned char buf, uint32_t nbyte); / write on an open socket (SEND in the RFC) return num bytes written or negative number on failure / int v_write(int socket, const unsigned char buf, uint32_t nbyte); / shutdown an open socket.
-If type is 1, close the writing part of the socket (CLOSE call in the RFC.
-This should send a FIN, etc.) If 2 is specified, close the reading part (no equivalent in the RFC; v_read calls should just fail, and the window size should not grow any more).
+''' / returns a new, unbound socket. on failure, returns a negative value / int v_socket(); / binds a socket to an address/port If addr is nil/not specified, bind to any available interface returns 0 on success or negative number on failure / int v_bind(int socket, struct in_addr addr, uint16_t port); / moves socket into listen state (passive OPEN in the RFC) bind the socket to a random port from 1024 to 65535 that is unused if not already bound returns 0 on success or negative number on failure / int v_listen(int socket); / connects a socket to an address (active OPEN in the RFC) returns 0 on success or a negative number on failure / int v_connect(int socket, struct in_addr addr, uint16_t port); / accept a requested connection (behave like unix socket's \verb|accept|) returns new socket handle on success or negative number on failure / int v_accept(int socket, struct in_addr node); / read on an open socket (RECEIVE in the RFC) return num bytes read or negative number on failure or 0 on eof Note: you are not expected to implement non-blocking reads.
+All reads should return at least one data byte unless failure or eof occurs./ '''

+''' int v_read(int socket, unsigned char buf, uint32_t nbyte); / write on an open socket (SEND in the RFC) return num bytes written or negative number on failure Note: you are not expected to implement non-blocking writes.
+Writes should block until all bytes are in the send buffer/ int v_write(int socket, const unsigned char buf, uint32_t nbyte); / shutdown an open socket.
+If type is 1, close the writing part of \\ the socket (CLOSE call in the RFC.
+This should send a FIN, etc.) If 2 is specified, close the reading part (no equivalent in the RFC; \\ v_read calls should just fail, and the window size should not grow any \\ more).
 If 3 is specified, do both.
-The socket is not invalidated. returns 0 on success, or negative number on failure If the writing part is closed, any data not yet ACKed should still be retransmitted. / int v_shutdown(int socket, int type); / Invalidate this socket, making the underlying connection inaccessible to any of these API functions.
-If the writing part of the socket has not been '''

-shutdown yet, then do so.
-The connection shouldn't be terminated, though; any data not yet ACKed should still be retransmitted. /
+The socket is not invalidated. returns 0 on success, or negative number on failure \\ If the writing part is closed, any data not yet ACKed should still be retransmitted. / int v_shutdown(int socket, int type); / Invalidate this socket, making the underlying connection inaccessible to any of these API functions.
+If the writing part of the socket has not been shutdown yet, then do so.
+The connection shouldn't be terminated, though; any data not yet ACKed should still be retransmitted. / int v_close(int socket); '''

-'''

-int v_close(int socket);

-'''